particle-iot/docs/src/content/datasheets/app-notes/an039-device-claiming.md

 If you order a 50-pack of Particle SIM cards (plastic 4FF nano SIM cards) you will receive an email with the ICCIDs in the order.
 You can upload this file from the console to activate all of the SIM cards in bulk.
 Open the product, SIM Cards, then **Import SIM Cards**.

-You can also activate a single SIM card this way.
+You can also activate a single SIM card this way, whether a 4FF plastic SIM card or a built-in MFF2 SMD SIM, using its ICCID.

 ### Cloud API SIM activation